Earthly Satellites

 It's best to avoid using an image registry like Dockerhub without authentication, since the IP address from the satellite easily become rate-limited.
 A simple docker login

 command before running your build should be used to pass registry credentials to your satellite.
-See our Docker authentication guide for more details.
+See our guide for more details.

-If you run into any issues please let us know either via Slack, GitHub issues or by emailing support.
+If you run into any issues please let us know either via , or by .